brockbritton/reading-notes/README.md

 ## Code 301 - Intermediate Software Development

+### Things I want to know more about

-### Reading 01 - Introduction to React and Componenets
+### Reading 01 - Introduction to React and Components

+Components and Props are super important for React as they are the base for data and visual display.

 Components
 1. What is a “component”?